As a child, my great love was baseball.

 Budweiser = Roger Maris.

-It’s well-known fact that when I suffered my second (annual) hernia that night, my screams, of “F*** YOU, Roger Maris!!!!!” probably could be heard for blocks.
-I’m sure that there were reports of echoes being heard in Micanopy and Archer.
+It’s well-known fact that when I suffered my second (annual) hernia that night, my screams, of “FUCK YOU, Roger Maris!!!!!” probably could be heard for miles.
+I’m sure that there were reports of tremors being felt in Micanopy and Archer.

-John, the manager, who had asked me to change the keg, bolted in the cooler, and yelled, “Who the f*** do you think you ah?
+John, the manager, who had asked me to change the keg, bolted into the cooler, and yelled, “Who the f*** do you think you ah?
 Do you kiss yoah mothah with that mouth?”

 Then he asked, “You OK, kid?”